Alfombracitario/A-PIX_DS/README.md

 the app now is stable but pretty limited in this aspect.

-Each frame must currently be exported individually — `.gif` export is not yet available.
+Each frame must currently be exported individually,`.gif` export is not yet available.

 ---